grange85/ahfow-database/_dean-and-britta-shows/2012/2012-07-27-dean-britta-antones-austin-tx-usa.md

 - Tugboat
 - Fourth of July
 - ^encore
-- I'll Keep it With Mine
+- I'll Keep It With Mine
 - Ceremony
 show-date: 2012-07-27
 category: 2012